lyuts/freebsd-auto-port-updating/README.md

 extra effort and are probably limited to just bumping the version number and updating distinfo file.
 Just automating updates to minor version will significantly increase the speed of getting newer versions (even just minor) and reduce the churn on the ports team members.
-More than that, the claim to make is that getting minor version updates faster by automating them is more important than any other updates.
+More than that, the claim is that getting minor version updates faster by automating them is more important than any other updates.
 The reason for that is because minor versions tend to have bug fixes and security updates.
 On a plus side, they shouldn't introduce that many obstacles in their automation as they generally maintain backwards compatability by keeping existing API/ABI.
+Getting nightlies/snapshots faster into ports is also important for developers.
+For example, you are writing software in rust and you want to ensure it builds on FreeBSD with the latest upstream version, or, you are a user who wants to try firefox with the latest and improved electrolysis and help test it, or you are a developer contributing to some project.
+Replace rust/firefox with another project and corresponding features and you'll get much more use cases.

 ### Components